AlexisFlach/Console-Application/readme.md

 #### desc

-User may select from a menu of 16 different task, and may interact using the console.
+User selects task from a menu with 16 different options.
+Interacts with the program using the keyboard.
+The taska spans from the checking from palindrome to a number guesser game.

 #### tech
 C#.
 Object Oriented Programming.
 Observer Pattern.
 Clean Code.